 The quiche lorraine is named after the Lorraine region of France, where it was created as an open pie filled up with savory custard and cubes of pork fat.
 Today, you’re more likely to find it made with bacon cubes rather than fat, but it’s just as tasty.

 A quiche lorraine was originally made without cheese, but today you’ll probably find most recipes call for this dairy addition.
 Usually, recipes call for cheddar cheese, but you can use all sorts if you wish.
 Traditionally, a Lorraine doesn’t include onions – if you do pop onions in your quiche Lorraine mixture, you’re making a quiche Alsacienne.

-How to Celebrate Quiche Lorraine Day
+How to celebrate National Quiche Lorraine Day

 Feeling hungry?
 That’s nothing that a slice or two of quiche lorraine can’t solve.
 If you’re feeling a bit artistic in the kitchen, this would be a great excuse to try your hand at making a quiche lorraine yourself!
 You’ll need bacon, eggs, cream, milk, and cheese.
 And if you’re going to go the whole hog and be super authentic, you’ll need the ingredients to make a shortcrust pastry from fresh.
 It always tastes better than store-bought pastry cases!

 Since quiche is best served at picnics with a side salad, why not get your friends together and have a picnic?
 Serve up slices of quiche Lorraine with other picnic foods, and make an afternoon of it.
 Make sure there’s plenty of quiches, as it’s a very moreish dish!
 Remember to bring some meatless quiche for any vegetarians!